Search

 Network participation

-For the protocol to be truly successful in the long run, it must be extensible by a broad community and easy to participate in as a network operator.
+For the protocol to be truly successful in the long run, it must be useful and extensible by a large, diverse community, and easy to participate in as a network operator.
 The knowledge of humanity should be able to far outlast any individual and company.
 This requires a new architecture which is fundamentally open and P2P.
-The protocol is designed to power a fully open and participative infrastructure, where anyone can take part in storing copies of open data over a distributed network.
+The protocol is designed to power a fully open and participatory infrastructure, where anyone can take part in storing copies of open data over a distributed network.

 FAIR principles

-The FAIR principles stand for “Findable, Accessible, Interoperable, and Reusable”.
-FAIR infrastructure requires unique and deterministically resolvable identifiers for all digital objects with machine-readable metadata.
-Every properties of the scientific record should be both machine and human-readable, including publications, their components, and their metadata.
+The FAIR principles stand for โFindable, Accessible, Interoperable, and Reusableโ.
+FAIR infrastructure requires unique and deterministically resolvable identifiers for all digital with machine-readable metadata.
+All properties of the scientific record should be both machine- and human-readable, including publications, their components, and their metadata.

 No Vendor lock-in